gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 The plugin will be able to return its physics engine metadata.
-We will now implement our plugin class named `HelloWorldPlugin` using the defined `FeatureList` above.
-The class is inherited from
+We will now implement our plugin class named `HelloWorldPlugin` using the defined \ref ignition::physics::FeatureList `FeatureList` above.
-\ref ignition::physics::Implements3d "Implements3d" to declare that our plugin's `HelloWorldFeatureList` will be in the 3D coordinate system.
+The class is inherited from \ref ignition::physics::Implements3d "Implements3d" to declare that our plugin's `HelloWorldFeatureList` will be in the 3D coordinate system.

 ```cpp
 class HelloWorldPlugin